 Besides doing a cash-out refinance or getting a home equity loan or line of credit, there’s another way to tap your home’s equity for retirement income: a reverse mortgage.

 Some reverse mortgage lenders advertise getting rid of your monthly mortgage payment as a reason to take out a reverse mortgage.
 Why keep working to make your mortgage payment when you really want to retire, or retire but struggle to get by because of your mortgage payment?
 They present a reverse mortgage as a solution.
 Whether it is or not depends upon individual circumstances.
+(Related: The pros and cons of reverse mortgages)

 A reverse mortgage, also called a home equity conversion mortgage (HECM), turns the equity from your primary residence into a stream of monthly payments from the lender to the homeowner.
 The homeowner makes no payments to the lender, and the homeowner remains the home’s title holder.
 If the homeowner passes away, the lender sells the home to pay off the reverse mortgage.
 Any excess proceeds go to the homeowner’s estate, but if the amount owed is more than the home is worth, the lender has no recourse — they can’t go after you or your family for the balance.
-If the homeowner moves out and sells the home, the proceeds go first to toward repaying the reverse mortgage; if there is anything left, the homeowner keeps the balance.5
+If the homeowner moves out and sells the home, the proceeds go first to toward repaying the reverse mortgage; if there is anything left, the homeowner keeps the balance.2

 You must be at least 62 and have enough equity in your home to qualify for a reverse mortgage.
 You also must continue making property tax and homeowners insurance payments for as long as you live there (if you don’t, the lender can foreclose, just like they can with a regular mortgage).
 The amount of money you can receive from an HECM depends on how much your home is worth, how old you are, what interest rate you can get and what fees are associated with the loan.
 The more your home is worth, the older you are and the lower the interest rate and fees, the higher your proceeds.
 You can either get a single lump sum at closing to pay off your existing mortgage, or if your existing mortgage has a low balance, you can get a smaller lump sum to pay off your loan plus a line of credit to draw on in the future, if and when you need it.